-Students failing to graduate: Twenty-one percent of students who enrolled in 9th grade in 2018 failed to graduate four years later.
-This rate is calculated using the Average Freshman Graduation Rate (AFGR) method.
-Only 79% of our students graduate from high school on time as compared to 86% of students nationally.
-We must note, however, that the official AFGR rates for Kentucky are gross underestimates.
-In 2013, Kentucky implemented a gradual increase of the state's dropout age to 18; it went into full force in 2019.
-Over the past two years-likely as a combination of COVID-19 and revised dropout age-we have also seen an increase in 16- and 17-year-olds switching to homeschools.
+Student to Counselor Ratio District/School Name Counselor to Student Ratio District/School Name Counselor to Student Ratio Breathitt County Knott County High School (1) 863 : 1 High School (1) 596 : 1 Elementary/K-8 Schools (3) 746 : 1 Elementary/K-8 Schools (5) 1552 : 0 K-12 School (1) 221 0 official AFGR rates for Kentucky are gross underestimates.
+In 2013 Kentucky implemented a gradual increasing of the state's dropout age to 18; it went into full force in 2019.
+Over the past two years-likely as a combination of COVID-19 and the change in dropout age-we have also seen an increase in 16- and 17-year-olds switching to homeschooling.
 In Kentucky, this merely requires parents to sign a form each year.
-These students are deleted from the AFGR, hiding the severity of the dropout rate.
+These are students who are deleted from the AFGR calculation, again, hide the severity of the actual dropout rate.